KostyaTretyak/ng-stack/projects/api-mock/README.md

 ### ApiMockConfig

-The `ApiMockConfig` defines a set of options.
+The `ApiMockConfig` defines a set of options for `ApiMockModule`.
 Add them as the second `forRoot` argument:

 ```ts
 ApiMockModule.forRoot(SimpleService, { delay: 1000 });